-- Believe that they are well informed about school activities and that written information from the school is in plain language that they can understand. - Indicate that the teachers informed them immediately if there are concerns regarding their child's behaviour at school and that they are informed of both positive and negative behaviours regarding their child. - Encourage their child to do well at school and praise their child for doing well at school. - Believe that teachers encourage students to do their best work and expect homework to be completed. - Feel that their child is clear about the school rules and that teachers expect students to pay attention in class. - Indicate that their child feels safe and supported at school. - Believe that teachers take an active role in making sure that all students are included in activities and help those students who require additional support. - 79% of our parents would recommended our school to other parents.
+- 79% of our parents would recommended our school to other parents. - 89% of parents report that their child is enrolled in their first choice of public school. - Believe that they are well informed about school activities and that written information from the school is in plain language that they can understand. - Indicate that the teachers informed them immediately if there are concerns regarding their child's behaviour at school and that they are informed of both positive and negative behaviours regarding their child. - Encourage their child to do well at school and praise their child for doing well at school. - Believe that teachers encourage students to do their best work and expect homework to be completed.